-, or angina pectoris, is a medical term for the symptoms caused by the heart not getting enough oxygen from the arteries that supply the heart with blood.
-When these arteries become narrowed or blocked over time, it is called coronary artery disease (CAD)
+If you’ve ever experienced chest pain or chest discomfort, you may have had angina pectoris (or "angina" for short), a medical term for the symptoms caused by the heart not getting enough oxygen through the arteries that supply the heart with blood.
+When these arteries become narrowed or blocked over time, it is called coronary artery disease (CAD), which is usually the cause of angina.